Managing Across Generations (1-day)

 Motivate employees with what matters to them

-Many executives and managers have trouble pinpointing how to best recruit, manage, motivate, and work with the multiple generations that make up their team.
-While careful consideration must be taken to avoid overgeneralizing large demographics, research has uncovered important trends and insights that can help to better understand the diversity of Millennials, Generation Xers and Baby Boomers.
-This practical and fun learning lab will equip participants with tools to understand what different generations want from their work life and how to accommodate difference in communication styles, work habits, motivational levers, and styles of managing up, down and across the organization.
-Participants will leave the workshop with greater confidence and abilities to work with and lead a diverse, smooth-functioning team.
+Many executives and managers have trouble pinpointing how to best recruit, manage, motivate, and work with a multi-generational workforce.
+While careful consideration must be taken to avoid overgeneralizing demographics, research has uncovered important trends that can help to better understand the diversity of Millennials, Generation X and Baby Boomers.
+This practical and fun learning lab will equip participants with tools to understand what diﬀerent generations want from their work environment and how to accommodate their communication styles, work habits, and motivational levers.
+Participants will leave the workshop with greater confidence and the ability to work with and lead a diverse, smoothly functioning team.

 Key Benefits & Takeaways

 - Embrace generational diversity and understand why some people react the way they do

 - Build stronger working relationships among Millennials, Generation X, and Baby Boomers

 - Turn negative stereotypes into positive performance and relationships

 - Successfully manage varying work habits, communication styles, and motivators

 - Develop greater personal influence and impact on the generations before or after yours